paxdotdev/pax/README.md

 #### Low-level, fast, and universal

 Every program made with Pax compiles via Rust to machine code: Web Assembly in browsers and LLVM for native platforms.
-It's very fast and very small.
+It's very fast and very light-weight.

 Pax is "write once, deploy everywhere."
 Native techniques are applied maximally, including for text rendering, form controls, and scrolling.